 Investment: Tiffins, Jars, Glass Containers, Silicone Bags and Wax Wraps

-If you don’t already have stainless steel tiffins, jars, glass containers, silicone bags or beeswax / soy wax wraps for your food, you may want to make an investment in one or more of these practical food storage options.
+If you don’t already have stainless steel tiffins, jars, glass containers, silicone bags or beeswax wraps and soy wax wraps for your food, you may want to make an investment in one or more of these practical food storage options.
 Tiffins, especially multi-tiered tiffins, are stainless steel and they’re convenient for carrying food on the go!

 Jars and other glass containers are ideal food storage options if you’re trying to keep plastic out of your kitchen.
 Wax wraps are perfect for keeping food fresh, and they are lightweight for carrying snacks and sandwiches on the go.
 Silicone bags are food-safe and are an ideal reusable alternative to disposable plastic bags.
 The possibilities for reusable food storage options that you can invest in are many; find the ones you love!